 Bedford MK42 9AP

 freedomofinformation@bedford.gov.uk

-.
-Responses should be made within 20 days
+14.2 Responses should be made within statutory timescales.

 EMERGENCY PLAN/CIVIL CONTINGENCIES

 CCTV can be a key tool in monitoring civil contingency or emergency planning situations.
-This can range from localized to wide area disturbances e.g. local fire on which CCTV could relay information to attending blue light services or widespread disruption of roads due to bad weather, flooding and terrorist incidents.
+This can range from localised to wide area disturbances, e.g. local fire on which CCTV could relay information to attending blue light services or widespread disruption of roads due to bad weather, flooding and terrorist incidents.
 When this activity causes use of the cameras to view areas normally considered private areas, operators will use their judgement and should be able to justify such actions subsequently.

 THIRD PARTY SYSTEMS